enthought/traitsui/docs/source/traitsui_user_manual/testing/discussions/debugging-gui-tests-at-runtime.rst

 these debugging activities, causing the test to behave differently when run in debugging mode.

-For example, if a test relies on focus staying in or moving out of a GUI widget, a Python debugger may interfere with the test by stealing focus from the GUI when a break point occurs.
+For example, if a test relies on focus staying in a GUI widget, a Python debugger may interfere with the test by stealing focus from the GUI when a break point occurs.